digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  or by using a package name.

-Package names can be thought of as being a mechanism to partition the space of all possible versions of a package.
-As such, each package version can only be associated with a single package name.
+Package names are used to group versions of a package.
+Any two packages with the same package name must have distinct package versions.

 **Note:**